Prototypical Few-Shot Medical Image Semantic Segmentation with Background Fusion: Experiments

 For an intuitive observation, we present qualitative results in Fig.~\ref{fig:vis-abd} and Fig.~\ref{fig:cmr}.
-The segmentation results from SSL-ALPNet often include unintended background regions, such as the Right kidney in ABD-MRI (shown on the left side of Fig.~\ref{fig:vis-abd}), the Spleen in ABD-CT (on the right side of Fig.~\ref{fig:vis-abd}), and the LV-BP in CMR (Fig.~\ref{fig:cmr}).
-In contrast, SSL-ALPNet+{\shortmodelname} significantly reduces these segmentation errors.
+The segmentation results from SSL-ALPNet/DSPNet often include unintended background regions, such as the Right kidney in ABD-MRI (shown on the left side of Fig.~\ref{fig:vis-abd}), the Spleen in ABD-CT (on the right side of Fig.~\ref{fig:vis-abd}), and the LV-BP in CMR (Fig.~\ref{fig:cmr}).
+In contrast, SSL-ALPNet+{\shortmodelname} and DSPNet+{\shortmodelname} significantly reduce these segmentation errors.
 This comparison confirms that the proposed background-fused prototypes can improve the distinction between foreground and background.